Is Annotated Command Safe?

 You can also check the trust score via API: GET /v1/preflight?target=consolidation/annotated-command

-Key Safety Concerns for PHP packages
+Key Safety Concerns for PHP package

 When evaluating any PHP package, watch for: dependency vulnerabilities, PHP compatibility.